askft/go-behave/README.md

 (n *YourCustomNode) Stop(*core.Context)
 ```

 The struct may also contain other fields that will be initialized in the node's _constructor_, which you also need to create.
-If you intend to construct a tree containing the node by compiling a definition string (see the next section), the function type of the custom node's constructor function must match one of `CompositeFn`, `DecoratorFn` or `ActionFn` (see [core/types.go](core/types.go)).
-An example can be seen in [common/decorator/repeater.go](common/decorator/repeater.go) (or any other type in the `composite`, `decorator` or `action` packages).
+If you intend to construct a tree containing the node by compiling a definition string (see the next section), the function type of the custom node's constructor function must match one of `CompositeFn`, `DecoratorFn` or `LeafFn` (see [core/types.go](core/types.go)).
+An example can be seen in [common/decorator/repeater.go](common/decorator/repeater.go) (or any other type in the `composite`, `decorator`, `action` or `condition` packages).

-### Defining behavior
+### Defining behavior trees

-A behavior tree describing a specific behavior can be built in one of two ways: either by compiling a definition string written in GBL ("Go Behave Language") or by defining a tree directly in Go code.

-#### Using GBL to define a behavior tree

-Please see [examples/behave](examples/behave) for examples.

-Defining a behavior tree in GBL requires pre-registration of nodes to be used via a `*gbl.Registry` handle in order for the parser to recognize them.
-The [behave](behave.go) package provides a `CommonNodeRegistry` function that will return a registry with available common nodes registered.

-**TODO**: Make a document outlining the GBL specification.

-#### Using Go to define a behavior tree

-Please see [examples/behave](examples/behave) for examples.

-### Creating behavior tree instances

-An instance of a `BehaviorTree` type can be created by passing a `Config` object to the `NewBehaviorTree` function.
+A behavior tree is defined by building a tree structure from behavior nodes and thereafter passing the root node and thereafter creating an instance of a `BehaviorTree` by passing a `Config` object to the `NewBehaviorTree` function.

 In addition to have a reference to an actual root node, `Config` has two fields - `Owner` and `Data`, both of type `interface{}`.
 How you choose to use these fields is up to you.
 Commonly, `Owner` refers to the entity to which the behavior tree is attached, and `Data` refers to some kind of storage mechanism, such as a `Blackboard` (e.g. ([store/Blackboard.go](store/blackboard.go))) or any structure of your choice.
 The types of `Owner` and `Data` will of course have to be asserted inside the application specific nodes at runtime.

 ## <a id="installation" style="text-decoration:none;color:inherit;">Installation</a>